thieu1995/mealpy/docs/source/pages/general/simple_guide.rst

 	F2 = type_based.__dixon_price__
 	....

-But if you don't want to use it, you want to design your own fitness functions.
-It is ok, all you need to do is write your own function with input is a numpy vector (the solution) and output is the single objective value or list of multiple objective values.
+If you prefer not to use the opfunu library and want to design your own fitness functions, that's okay too.
+All you need to do is write your own function that takes a numpy vector (the solution) as input and returns a single objective value or a list of multiple objective values.

 .. code-block:: python